lllrq/COMP90082-AT/README.md

 ## 1. introduction:
 AT-wombat is a pure python package for extracting params from DICOM files and validating with given truth table.
-It was made for extracting and validating DICOM data in an easy "pythonic" way.

 ## 2. steps of using
 how to use this system to validate DICOM file? only three steps:
-1. put dicom file path to DICOM_File_Path file;
+1. put dicom file directory path to DICOM_File_Path file in 'Path' directory;
-2. put truth table path to truth_table_path file;
+2. modify truth table value in 'Path' directory if you want;
 3. run auto_validate.py file to run this file.

-ps:
-currently, we cannot catch all exceptions, because these exceptions help us locate the problem, we will finish catching all exceptions before 31th,Oct,2021.

 ## 3. prepare & dependency:
 this python file depend on some package,